 - Sleep quality– Is she dealing with sleep fragmentation, disturbances in the environment or sleep disorders?

-- Sleep phase– Is the timing of her sleep in line with circadian rhythm, leading to the most restorative sleep.
+- Sleep phase– Is the timing of your child’s sleep in line with circadian rhythm, leading to the most restorative sleep?

 Ensuring optimal sleep length, quality and phase will affect your child athlete’s ability to train, increasing performance results and overall recovery.
 These three components of your child’s sleep will change over time as her body grows and training demands intensify.
 Through each new stage of an athlete’s career and increased levels of training intensity, a new evaluation of sleep needs is required.
 Not only does sleep support athletes in reaching their training goals, it also increases resistance to illness and improves recovery from injury.